 While Tutankhaten was young enough for a regent (Ay) to control the power, the royal family were easily manipulable and therefore safe.
 Tutankhaten changed his name to Tutankhamun5 Nebkheperure and his wife's name to Ankhesenamun.
 The 'amun' in their names was in honour of the chief god of the old pantheon, Amun.
 The priests were happy because they got their old power back and no doubt the people were happy just to have order restored.
 Queen Ankhesenamun gave birth to two stillborn babies; we know this because their mummified remains were found in tiny coffins in Tutankhamun's tomb.

 With no heirs, but the pharaoh not yet old enough for tomb-building to begin, there was nothing to panic about yet.
 It's possible other wives were being lined up for Tutankhamun to perpetuate the royal bloodline, but none reached fruition that we know of.
-When Tutankhamun reached the age of 18 and started making his own decisions, the balance of power started to swing away from the vizier-regent Ay, the Queen's grandfather.
+When Tutankhamun reached the age of 18 and started making his own decisions, the balance of power started to swing away from the vizier-regent Ay.
 Having practically ruled Egypt for ten years, this must have gone down like a lead balloon.

 Within a year of Tutankhamun assuming control, he was dead.
 We don't know for sure whether he died after a hunting accident, or if he was assassinated.
 Some claim he died from an infection following breaking a leg during chariot racing, others say there was a hole in his skull indicating that he was struck from behind.
 If he was murdered, the prime suspect has got to be Ay - he had the most to gain from such a sacrilegious act, and he also had unrivalled access to the royal sanctuary and the person of the Pharaoh (who would have a hefty quota of personal bodyguards).